divonlan/genozip/README.md

 <br>
 The compression is lossless - the decompressed VCF file is 100% identical to the original VCF file.<br>
 <br>
-The command line options are very much similar to gzip, so if you're familiar with these, it works pretty much the same.
+The command line options are similar to gzip and bcftools, so if you're familiar with these, it works pretty much the same.
 To get started, try: <b>genozip</b> --help<br>
 <br>
 <b><i>Commands</i></b>: <br>
 <b>genozip</b>   - compress one or more files <br>